August 22 Announcement: Starting August 25, we will meet in RH 205.

 The Economics of Self-Control: Understanding Present Bias (Maximiliano Huitron Rodriguez)

-December 1 Topics
+December 1 Presentations

 Monotone threshold representations (Emilio Vargas Hernandez)